HemahWeb/pokedexcli/readme.txt

-A boot.dev project: Building a pokedex in Go using pokeapi. gator
+A boot.dev project: Building a pokedex in Go using pokeapi.